arpit6232/PES-Assignment-7/README.md

 ## Repository Comments
 _Contains_
-Code for Assignment 7 for Principals of Embedded Systems Software, ECEN-5813, Fall 2020 Only DEBUG Target is considered for this assignment whose goal is mathematically generate four pure tones in the form of analog signals. memory access (DMA) subsystem.
+Code for Assignment 7 for Principals of Embedded Systems Software, ECEN-5813, Fall 2020 Only DEBUG Target is considered for this assignment whose goal is mathematically generate four pure tones in the form of analog signals memory access (DMA) subsystem.

 contact arpit.savarkar@colorado.edu